GitDisciplined/GitDisciplined.github.io/index.md

 title: "Welcome"
 ---

-# 📖 Welcome to My Math splash
+# MathLantica

 This blog is a personal attempt to explore the **art and beauty of mathematics**.

 You'll find topics on:

-- Real Analysis
-- Algebra
+- Pure Math
-- Geometry
+- Applied Math

 Enjoy the journey!